-Some nurse practitioners prescribe medication, but this may vary according to the states in which they work.
-The U.S. Bureau of Labor Statistics (BLS) forecasts a 34% increase in the employment of nurse practitioners for the 2012-2022 period (www.bls.gov).
-The BLS states that the median annual salary of a nurse practitioner was $92,670 as of May 2013.
+Some nurse practitioners prescribe medication, but this may vary according to the state in which they work.
+The U.S. Bureau of Labor Statistics (BLS) forecasts a 28% increase in employment of nurse practitioners for the 2018-2028 period (www.bls.gov).
+The BLS states that the median annual salary of a nurse practitioner was $107,030 in May, 2018.

 A master's degree in nursing is required to become a nurse practitioner.
 In order to enter into a master's degree program, an applicant must first complete a bachelor's degree in nursing.
 Registered nurses who have an associate's or diploma in nursing must first complete a bachelor's degree before applying to a Master of Science degree program in nursing.

 A nurse practitioner master's degree program often allows students to choose a focus area.
 Some common concentration areas include acute care, pediatrics, neonatal and family nurse practitioner.

 Many Master of Science in Nursing programs can be completed in two years and the curriculum varies according to the area of concentration chosen by a student.
 Common courses include advanced pharmacology, physical diagnosis, counseling and interviewing, biostatistics and primary care nursing.
 The final semester may include a clinical that tests a student's skills and knowledge of the nurse practitioner role.